How to destroy common garden weeds

 These kill only the weeds they are made to eradicate, and there’s a range of them for lawns depending on the problem.
 For example of only broad leaf weeds (the Dicots as mentioned earlier) while leaving grass (Monocots) to flourish.
 As with weedkillers, be careful of spray drift on to cultivated plants.
 And do not use grass clippings from the treated area for mulch or as feed for livestock.
 Bindii is a common problem in lawns in New South Wales, Queensland, Victoria, Tasmania and South Australia and spraying with Yates Bindii & Clover Killer when actively growing can control it.

 Other selective herbicides are available to control Paspalum, Crab grass, Mullumbimby, Couch, Winter grass, and Carpet grass.
 As defined earlier, a weed is a plant growing out of place.
 And in lawns, this can be any grass different to the chosen lawn grass.
 For example, Carpet grass infestation in a lawn of Queensland Blue Couch – this is best controlled with spot spraying.
-Yates Antipas will control Paspalum, Crab grass, Summer grass, and Mullumbimby Couch in lawns of Bent grass, Fescue and Couch (this herbicide may not be available in all states).
+Amgrow's Paspalum Killer will control Paspalum, Nut Grass, Summer Grass and Mullumbimby Couch in domestic lawns.

 Of course, the best way to prevent weeds invading your lawn is to have a regular program of feeding, watering and mowing